 In the vast landscape of renewable energy, wind power stands out as a leading force in the transition towards sustainable energy production.

-The Need for Higher Frequency Data
+The Need for High-Frequency SCADA Data

 Although manufacturers often use higher-frequency data in the turbine’s control algorithms, this level of detail has not been widely available to wind farm owners or asset managers.
 However, as data-driven decision-making becomes increasingly important and advancements in data analysis and storage technology grow, the interest in leveraging higher-frequency datasets is expanding.